petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/using-the-sidecar-or-embedded-elasticsearch.md

 1. Restart Liferay.

-1. The Portal will download and extract the Elasticsearch runtime at startup [on select App Servers](./using-the-sidecar-or-embedded-elasticsearch.md#embedded-versus-sidecar) (e.g, Tomcat).
+1. The Portal downloads and extracts the Elasticsearch runtime at startup [on select App Servers](./using-the-sidecar-or-embedded-elasticsearch.md#embedded-versus-sidecar) (e.g, Tomcat).